What Does "Days on Market (DOM)" Mean in Real Estate?

 When comparing two neighbourhoods, a higher DOM tells you houses take longer on average to sell in that area.
 The houses could take longer to sell because of undesirable features such as high prices, being too far from amenities, an unfavourable school district, or a cold market.

-Lower DOM neighbourhoods tells you houses are selling quickly and the market is competitive.
+Lower DOM neighbourhoods tell you houses are selling quickly and the market is competitive.
 Buyers are rushing to purchase a home and are likely making offers with fewer contingencies.

 You can also use DOM to compare a property with its neighbourhood.
 For example, if a property takes longer to sell than the neighbourhood average, it could signal reevaluating the price using comparative market analysis.